Residency Program

 Rotation Level: PGY 2

-The second year resident will be exposed to each individual orthopaedic surgical sub-specialty in the clinical and surgical setting.
-The diversity of this experience is invaluable, as residents participate in patient care through a busy private practice, an academic Level 1 Trauma Center, Ambulatory Surgery Centers, a nationally recognized Cancer Center, VA Hospital, and dedicated pediatric hospitals providing both bread-and-butter pediatric orthopaedic care and specialized deformity correction in a philanthropic model.
+The second year resident will begin taking primary call via night float, and be exposed to Spine, Pediatric Orthopaedics, Sports, and Orthopaedic Oncology.
+The experience is invaluable, as residents participate in patient care through a busy private practice, an academic Level 1 Trauma Center, Ambulatory Surgery Centers, a nationally recognized Cancer Center, and a dedicated pediatric hospital providing both bread-and-butter pediatric orthopaedic care and specialized deformity correction in a philanthropic model.

-There is a protected Night Float / Research month with ample dedicated research coordinators, PhD statisticians, engineers, support staff, and departmental funding.
+Research is encouraged during this time and supported with ample dedicated research coordinators, PhD statisticians, engineers, and departmental funding.
 This allows the second year resident to focus on study design, craft a protocol and IRB, collect and analyze data, and compose a manuscript.
-The goal of this initial research month is not to simply complete a project, but rather to gain familiarity with the scientific process and learn how to answer real and meaningful questions in orthopaedics.
+The goal of this research is to explore specialty interest and gain familiarity with the scientific process in order to answer meaningful orthopaedic questions.

 PGY2 year is broken down as follows: